slazien/slazien.github.io/_posts/2021-08-12-ups-store-print-privacy.md

 ---
 layout: post
-title: Print a stranger's identity at your local post office
+title: Your local post office is (probably) a privacy nightmare
 ---

 ## An (extra)ordinary visit